pkgjs/wiby/USAGE.md

 Options:

-  --dependent  URL of a dependent                                       [string] --config     Path to the configuration file.
+  --dependent  URL of a dependent                                       [string] --sha        Commit or branch that was chosen for testing             [string] --config     Path to the configuration file.
 By default it will try to load
                the configuration from the first file it finds in the current working directory: `.wiby.json`, `.wiby.js`              [string]